Photo: @Ciamass via Instagram

 It’s pretty cute when your baby’s pearly whites start to poke through her gums.
 But teething can also cause crankiness, which is decidedly less adorable when you remember 20 primary teeth in total eventually emerge.
 Yikes.

-Everything you need to know about teething Shawna Batten, a mom of two in Wainwright, Alta., noticed her son Rylan’s first tooth when he was four months old.
+Shawna Batten, a mom of two in Wainwright, Alta., noticed her son Rylan’s first tooth when he was four months old.
 He had all the classic symptoms: irritability, drooling, chewing on everything and waking multiple times per night.
 “He was always working on two teeth or more,” Batten recalls.
 “He never got a break.”
 By age one, Rylan had 16 teeth and two tired parents.

 Because everyone has an opinion, we asked the teething experts to separate fact from fiction.

 Many parents report that teething and fevers coincide.
 Teething does cause irritation and inflammation of the gums, and inflammation anywhere can cause a slight increase in body temperature, says Carly Brown, a dentist at Village Lane Dental in Okotoks, Alta.
 But it would be incorrect to say teething causes a fever.
 A recent paper in the medical journal Pediatrics looked at 16 different teething studies in eight countries.
 Researchers found that while teething is often accompanied by a slight uptick in body temperature, it seldom causes anything high enough to be considered a fever (over 38C).
 “Parents tend to attribute a fever to teething when it could potentially be a sign of something more serious,” says Brown.